AWA

 AWA (Average Weekly Attendance) is the most widely used metric in the church world for measuring congregation size.
 It represents the average number of people attending worship services on a given Sunday, calculated over a defined period — typically a month, quarter, or year.

 In Kingdom Metrics, AWA is calculated automatically from sensor data.
-Unlike manual headcounts or ChMS check-ins (which often undercount by 15-30%), sensor-based AWA captures every person who walks through the door, regardless of whether they check in.
+Unlike volunteer headcounts (which tend to drift high and vary week to week) or ChMS check-ins (which only count people who stop at a kiosk), sensor-based AWA captures every person who walks through the door — regardless of whether they check in.

 Why it matters for your church: AWA is the lingua franca of church health.
 Denominations use it for benchmarking, church planters track it as a growth indicator, and multi-site churches use it to compare campuses.
 Having an accurate, automated AWA — rather than a volunteer's best guess — gives your leadership team a reliable foundation for every other metric and decision.